 A micro-porous or perforated membrane is “waterproof” because the surface tension in liquid water holds the drops together and prevents water beads from passing through the membrane.
 But if that tension is broken by surfactants such as oils, wood preservatives, wood tannins, soap or contaminants, the waterproofing becomes compromised.

-By contrast, the monolithic film in the pro clima SOLITEX product range is completely waterproof.
-In the lab tests depicted below, to the left you can see the effect of applying oil to membranes before testing the water column (DIN EN 20811) of each membrane (Figure 4 & 6).
-The conventional membrane leaks at low water pressures (Figure 5), while SOLITEX MENTO® membrane stays dry at a much higher column (notice the difference in bulge in Figure 7).
+In contrast, the monolithic film in the pro clima SOLITEX® product range are completely waterproof.
+In the lab tests shown below to the left you can see the effect of applying oil to membranes before testing the water column (ISO 811) of each membrane (Figure 4 & 6).
+The conventional membrane leaks at low water pressures (Figure 5), while the SOLITEX MENTO® membrane stays dry at a much higher column (notice the difference in bulge).
 This demonstrates that the waterproof qualities of the TEEE work even when exposed to surfactants such as oil.

 Preventing wind washing

-The pro clima SOLITEX range with a monolithic membrane is also absolutely wind & airtight.
-ASTM E2173 test result shows that the material is so airtight that it exceeds the capabilities of the lab calibration – and goes above and beyond the Air Barrier Association of America (ABAA) requirements and certainly well above the thresholds specified in AS/NZS 4200.1 or NZS 2295 measured using ISO 5636-5 (AUS) & BS 6538.3 (NZ).
+The pro clima SOLITEX® range with a monolithic membrane is absolutely wind & airtight.
+ASTM E2173 test results show that the material is so airtight that it exceeds the capabilities of the lab calibration – and goes above and beyond the Air Barrier Association of America (ABAA) requirements and certainly well above the thresholds specified in AS/NZS 4200.1 or NZS 2295 measured using ISO 5636-5 (AUS) & BS 6538.3 (NZ).

-The pro clima WRB roof & wall systems offer the ultimate protection against wind-washing of insulation when taped with TESCON tapes and following the other instructions found on SOLITEX MENTO® and SOLITEX EXTASANA® product webpages.
-When SOLITEX MENTO® is used as a roof underlay, the top layer offers slip resistance, while also protecting the TEEE layer below.
+The pro clima WRB roof & wall systems offer the ultimate protection against wind-washing of insulation when taped with TESCON® tapes and following the other instructions found on SOLITEX MENTO® and SOLITEX EXTASANA® product pages.

 Three layers – each with its own function